adarshui/match-making-astrrology/README.md

 # match-making-astrrology
-by taking deatil of girl and boy finding h ow many gunas are matching
+by taking details of girl and boy finding how many gunas are matching install related libraries install django use RapidAPI key to check the prediction